(Roles & Responsibilities video below.)

 County Recorder Duties

-For more information about County Recorders, visit the North DAkot Recorders Information Network website at www.ndrin.org.
+For more information about County Recorders, visit the North Dakot Recorders Information Network website at www.ndrin.com.